omdl/omdl.github.com/docs/physical.md

 Optional specification of the minimal valid accuracy as a radius in meters the subject is located in.
 The accuracy value is an integer.

 *Attributes:*
 `@mandatory` Defines if non-compliance has to be treated as critical.
-Is A valid value is either true or false.
+A valid value is either 'true' or 'false'.

 *Parent element:* `<qos>`